Skip to Content

 Instructions

-• Combine the paprika, turmeric, cumin, cardamom, cinnamon, salt, and pepper in a small bowl.
+• Combine paprika, turmeric, cumin, cardamom, cinnamon, 2 teaspoons of salt, and 1 teaspoon of pepper in a small bowl.
 Reserve half of the spice mixture and massage the beef with the remaining spices.
-Set aside.
+Set them aside.

 • Cut off and discard the top third of the garlic head, leaving the head intact.
-Set aside.
+Then, melt butter in a dutch oven over medium-high heat.
+Add the onion and cook until they become translucent and soften for about 10 minutes.

-• Add tomato paste, Marmite, Better than Bouillon, and the reserved spice mixture.
-Cook for 1 minute, stirring constantly.
-Add the water and bring the pot to a boil over high heat, then add the beef, and garlic head, cut side down.
+• Stir in the tomato paste, Marmite, Better than Bouillon, and the reserved spice mixture.
+Cook for 1 minute.
+Add the water and bring the pot to a boil over high heat, then nestle the beef and garlic into the pot, cut-side down.

-• Cover, leaving the lid slightly ajar, and reduce heat to medium-low.
+• Cover the pot, leaving the lid slightly ajar, and reduce heat to medium-low.
 Simmer for 1 hour, adjusting the heat to maintain a gentle bubble.
 Add the carrots and continue simmering, partially covered, for another 30 minutes.

-• Stir in the chickpeas and spinach.
-Cook until spinach wilts, about 5 minutes.
+• Use tongs to remove the garlic head and squeeze it over the stew to release the cloves; whisk to combine.
+Then, stir in the chickpeas and fresh spinach.
+Cook until spinach wilts, for about 5 minutes.

 Notes